 Spoon and Stirrer

 Bags for Wrapping

 Golden Net Bags and Thread

 Golden Foil Sheets

 Both sets needed minimal setting up, and getting them ready to use took a couple of minutes at most.
 The only things that you need that aren’t included in the box are hot water for melting, and the chocolate itself.
-We used chocolate buttons rather than blocks of chocolate as the chocolate was then ready broken up into small pieces that would be easier for melting.
+We used chocolate buttons rather than blocks as the chocolate was then ready broken up into small pieces that would be easier for melting.

 Once you have the machines set up, you need to get started with melting the chocolate.
 The chocolate melters that come with the set are small, double-skinned bowl-shaped bottles that are filled with hot water.
 The chocolate pieces are then placed into the bowl part and the heat of the water melts the chocolate.
 There is no need to set up a bain-marie on the hob, and no need to use a microwave.
 My youngest particularly enjoyed stirring the buttons whilst they melted, and the five or so minutes that it took gave us the opportunity to talk about heat melting the chocolate and how warm hands also make chocolate sticky and melted!

 Once the chocolate was melted, the girls started working more independently; the eldest chose the Golden Coin Maker and the youngest wanted to try out the Chocolate Lolly Maker.
 We’ll look at the lolly maker first.

 We found the instructions that came with the lolly maker were really good.
 The individual steps were written in concise, simple terms and each one was accompanied by a clear photograph too, so my daughter was able to work pretty independently to follow the instructions and make the lollies.
 Making the lollies is a really simple process, thanks to the silicone moulds and the fact that the kit comes with everything that you will need.